Nemesis533/Local_LLHAMA/README.md

    - Transcribed text + HA entities sent to LLM (local or Ollama)
    - Entities manually supplied or auto-fetched from HA
    - LLM identifies devices/actions, generates HA JSON or NL response
+   - Calendar operations parsed and executed via natural language
    - Web queries fetch real-time data (weather, news, Wikipedia)

 5. **Command Execution**
    - Valid JSON sent to HA API
+   - Calendar events stored in local SQLite database
+   - Background thread monitors for due reminders/alarms and triggers notification sound
    - Non-HA actions matched via `command_schema.txt` using reflection
    - Failed queries reported to user

 6. **Feedback and Output**
    - The piper-tts engine provides spoken confirmation or failure
-   - Output and logs are also available through a simple web UI for basic monitoring.
+   - Output and logs are also available through a simple web UI for basic monitoring
+   - Calendar events displayed in web dashboard with real-time updates
-   - The langiuage is returned along with the reponse by the LLM
+   - The language is returned along with the response by the LLM

 7. **FSM Diagram**